sass/sass/proposal/color-4-new-spaces.changes.md

 ## Draft 1.2

-* Clamp `hsl` saturation & lightness when generating `hsl` colors, and as part of the color conversion process
+* Clamp `hsl` saturation & lightness when generating `hsl` colors, and gamut-map when converting colors into either `hsl` or `hwb`, since those spaces cannot properly maintain out-of-gamut color values.

-* Ensure that color space names are unquoted strings, and normalize them before creating colors or comparing color space names.
+* Ensure that color space names are unquoted strings, and compared insensitive to case.

+* Remove support for custom or unknown color spaces.
+There are too many open questions in the CSS spec, as browsers have not started to implement this feature yet.

+* Remove channel indexing, and syntax to access channels by index, since all known color channels have names.

 * Allow channel adjustment values to be out-of-gamut, and then normalize the resulting channel values.
 This allows more flexibility, while ensuring that